 The relevant free streaming scale for the pre-inflationary case is the comoving wavenumber whose associated free streaming length overtakes its wavelength

 and by employing Eq.~(\ref{eqn:Flimit}), we have

+where we have ignored self-interactions \cite{Khlopov:1985fch}.
 Note that the $\sqrt{6}$ in Eq.~(\ref{eqn:fstoJeans}) is added so that Eq.\ (\ref{eqn:Jeans}) matches the definition in the literature \cite{Hu:2000ke} (their Eq.~9), modulo the log factor which we have here approximated at $k_J \sim a_* m = 2^{-1/4} a_{\rm eq} \sqrt{ m H_{\rm eq}}$ but is usually incorporated more precisely as a mass-dependent fitting factor to numerical calculations of the transfer function (\cite{Passaglia:2022bcr} their Eq.
 44).

 We therefore expect that the free streaming of the quasirelativistic or ``warm" axions in the post-inflationary scenario to scale in the same way as the Jeans scale of cold axions in the pre-inflationary scenario and differ only by the ratio